Flounder Pounders 3.0

 October 18, 2003.

-dinner with wife's boss in Lucedale, Mississippi at 7:00 p.m., get back home in south Mobile County at 10:45 p.m., change clothes and wait for Jack deVilliers' arrival at midnight to make a trip to Gulf Shores, Alabama for some relaxing night dives.
+Work all day, dinner with wife's boss in Lucedale, Mississippi at 7:00 p.m., get back home in south Mobile County at 10:45 p.m., change clothes and wait for Jack deVilliers' arrival at midnight to make a trip to Gulf Shores, Alabama for some relaxing night dives.
 Did I forget something?
 Oh yes, sleep.

 No time for that, conditions are ripe for sticking some flatties.
 A northerly wind and smooth waters prevail.